 4. Hire a full time VP or CMO.

 This is a great option for businesses who are ready to really commit to marketing leadership.
-But with tight labor markets, it can be very challenging to find the right candidate.
+But it can be very challenging to find the right candidate.
 Once you do find that person, it’s a $200K+ hire.
 For a lot of small businesses, that’s a difficult and risky road to venture down, especially if you don’t feel fully confident that you know how to clarify, screen, and hire for the role.

 5. Hire an interim marketing leader.

 Hiring someone for a short-term engagement gives you the benefit of keeping costs down while you keep marketing execution moving and further define your eventual full-time role.
 Many “interim CMO” or “augmentation” agencies have a large database of marketing talent, but lack process and systems to effectively onboard and support the contractor in their role.
 Issues crop up when the short-term marketing leader takes a long time to get up to speed, lacks the clout to bring about change in the organization, has only their individual experience to lean on, and/or is distracted by other client engagements.